The Federal Communications Commission (FCC) issued orders to assist Lifeline participants affected by Hurricanes Harvey, Irma, and Maria.

 For customers in the state and territories who are already in a 30 day non-usage period, the subscriber will be given the full 30 days after the 90 day period.

-Additionally, the FCC has granted service providers additional time to recertify subscribers in Puerto Rico, the U.S. Virgin Islands, and Florida whose anniversary dates fall within 90 days of the Orders (September 7 – December 6 for Puerto Rico and Virgin Islands, September 8 – December 7 for Florida).
+Additionally, the FCC has granted service providers additional time to recertify subscribers in Puerto Rico, the U.S. Virgin Islands, Florida, and parts of Georgia whose anniversary dates fall within 90 days of the Orders (September 7 – December 6 for Puerto Rico and Virgin Islands, September 8 – December 7 for Florida).

 At the end of the additional time, all subscribers included in this group will have 60 days to complete the recertification process.
 For customers in the state and territories who are already in a 60 day non-usage period, the subscriber will be given the full 60 days after the 90 day period.